asinn826/azserialconsole/sysrq.md

 Once the SysRq sequence is delivered, the kernel configuration will control how the system responds.
 For information on enabling and disabling SysRq, see the *SysRq Admin Guide* [text](https://www.kernel.org/doc/Documentation/admin-guide/sysrq.rst) | [markdown](https://github.com/torvalds/linux/blob/master/Documentation/admin-guide/sysrq.rst).

 The Azure Serial Console can be used to send a SysRq to an Azure virtual machine using the keyboard icon in the command bar shown below.

 ![](images/commandmenu.jpg)

 Choosing "Send SysRq Command" will open a dialog which provides common SysRq options or accepts a sequence of SysRq commands entered into the dialog.
 This allows for series of SysRq's to perform a high-level operation such as a safe reboot using: `REISUB`.

 ![](images/sysreq_UI.jpg)

-The SysRq command cannot be used on virtual machines that are stopped or whose kernel is in a non-responsive state. (for example a kernel panic).
+The SysRq command cannot be used on virtual machines that are stopped or whose kernel is in a non-responsive state (for example a kernel panic).

 ### Enabling SysRq ###
 As described in the *SysRq Admin Guide* above, SysRq can be configured such that all, none, or only certain commands are available.
-You can enable all SysRq commands using the step below but it will not survive a reboot:
+You can enable all SysRq commands using the step below but it will not be persistent after a reboot:
 ```
 echo "1" >/proc/sys/kernel/sysrq
 ```